UCR-Robotics/hdcp_planning/README.md

 ## 2. Installation

 ### 2.1 Prerequisites
-- Ubuntu 16.04 + ROS Kinetic
+- Ubuntu 16.04 + ROS Kinetic (or Ubuntu 18.04 + ROS Melodic)
-  - It is possible to run on Ubuntu 18.04, if we build turtlebot2 from source or switch to other robots equipped with the same sensors.
+  - It is possible to run in Ubuntu 18.04, if we [build turtlebot2 from source](https://github.com/UCR-Robotics/Turtlebot2-On-Melodic) or switch to other robots equipped with the same sensors.
 See the last section for more information.
 - [turtlebot2n_description](https://github.com/UCR-Robotics/turtlebot2n)
   - We use a customized turtlebot2 robot, equipped with RPLidar and Astra Pro camera, in both Gazebo simulation and experiments.
 This is a URDF description package that we developed to be compatible with the hardware.
 It depends on `turtlebot` meta-package (and `rplidar_ros` package if running hardware).
 - [obstacle_detector](https://github.com/UCR-Robotics/obstacle_detector)